earthcubeprojects-chords/chords/create.md

 own email and password.

 * Log into your new portal, as user: **admin@chordsrt.com**, and password: **realtimedata**.
-* Go to the users page, and change the user name from *admin@chordsrt.com* to your *email address*.
+* Go to the Users link, and change the user name from *admin@chordsrt.com* to your *email address*.
 * Logout of the Portal.
 * Select **Forgot your password?**
 * Enter your email and punch **send me reset password instructions**.
 * An email will be sent, containing a link that you can use to change the password on your account. **It's very likely that this email will go into your spam folder.
-Use the link to change your password to something secure**
+Use the link to change your password to something secure.**

 <img class="img-responsive" src="images/AWS_CF7.png" alt="Login">